TimelyDataflow/differential-dataflow/README.md

     worker 0, round 400000 finished after Duration { secs: 0, nanos: 678072041 }
     worker 0, round 500000 finished after Duration { secs: 0, nanos: 501202869 }

 This averages to around five microseconds per update, and now that I think about it each update was actually two changes, wasn't it.
-Good for differential dataflow!
+Good for you, differential dataflow!

 ### Scaling out